 Freestyle Swimming

-Whether you're new to swimming or a seasoned vet, a triathlete or open water competitor, the vast majority of your time in the water will involve freestyle.
-Use this guide to improve your breathing, body position, technique, flip turns and more.
+No matter what kind of swimming you do, the vast majority of your time in the water will involve freestyle.
+Use this guide to improve your breathing, body position, stroke technique, flip turns and more.

 Common Freestyle Flaws and How to Fix Them